|

 are usually best visible (sometimes only visible) with the light source above

 the figure when positioned vertically.
-Often, when the figure is
+Sometimes when the figure is

 into view.
 The artisans clearly understood the interplay of